kaithar/s1disasm-ap/README.md

 - Once people find some of your rings you're safe from all but instant kills.
 - Given S1 specials are kinda miserable to play, they're nerfed quite a bit.

-At the moment I don't have any level gating or checks attached to the lap posts.
+At the moment I don't have any checks attached to the lamp posts.
 I might add such thing in if things seem too easy.

 To clear the game from AP's perspective you need to beat the bosses and beat the 6 specials.